 The New Territories offer world-class hiking.
 Exploring one or more sections of the MacLehose Trail or the Pat Sin Leng Nature Trail is likely to be very rewarding.
 Alternatively, you can do a round-the-island walk of stunning Tung Ping Chau, encircle Plover Cove Reservoir, or combine stargazing and hiking on Tap Mun Island.
-If you don't plan on heading to the hills, Sha Tin and Tai Po can more or less be be visited on the same day, as can Tsuen Wan and Tuen Mun.
-Yuen Long with its heritage trails and nature reserves requires a full day.
-And of course, Hong Kong Geopark deserves a trip.
+If you don't plan on heading to the hills, Sha Tin and Tai Po can more or less be visited on the same day, as can Tsuen Wan and Tuen Mun.
+Yuen Long, with its heritage trails and nature reserves, requires a full day.
+And of course, Hong Kong Global Geopark deserves a trip.
 Depending on whether you're joining a boat or walking tour, kayaking or hiking there, it will take up (at least) a good part of a day.

 - Hong Kong Global Geopark Visiting the stunning Unesco-listed geopark with its volcanic and sedimentary rock formations by joining a guided tour.

 - Hiking Getting a workout while seeing the sharp peaks, rocky coastlines, and secluded bays of Hong Kong at its most picturesque.